- Campus Resources

 Kettering Workers’ Care, with three locations, is equipped to provide necessary health immunizations and primary health consultation for students.
 You are responsible for the cost of any immunization, consultation, or treatment at Kettering Workers’ Care.
 Should emergency medical care be required, you may use the 24-hour medical services available in the Kettering Medical Center emergency department.
 Payment for treatment in the emergency department is your responsibility.

-Tobacco, Alcohol, and Drugs on campus
+Tobacco, Alcohol, and Drugs on Campus

 We are committed to your health and well-being.
 All College and Kettering Medical Center facilities and premises and the adjacent neighborhood areas are designated a smoke-free environment.
-The use or possession of alcoholic beverages and illicit drugs or the abuse of harmful substances is prohibited everywhere on the College or Kettering Medical Center campus.
+The use or possession of alcoholic beverages and illicit drugs or the abuse of harmful substances is prohibited everywhere within the all College facilities or the Kettering Medical Center campus.
 Violators will be prosecuted in accordance with applicable laws and ordinances and also will be subject to disciplinary action by the College.
 Because drugs or alcohol can adversely affect your health and clinical performance, we reserve the right to test you if you are suspected of using or being under the influence of alcohol or drugs.
 (Refer to the substance abuse policy in the Student Handbook.)
 Information on “Promoting Health, Not Drugs” can be obtained from the student services office.

 We want to safeguard the health and well-being of students in clinical and Residence Hall settings as well as the health of those patients with whom they have contact.
 For this reason, you are responsible for reporting to the instructor and/or Residence Hall dean (if a Residence Hall student) any restrictive health condition* as soon as the condition is known.

-Restrictive health conditions are any health condition lasting longer than one week, which may temporarily limit full participation in required educational experiences or which may threaten a your life.
+Restrictive health conditions are any health condition lasting longer than one week, which may temporarily limit full participation in required educational experiences or which may threaten your life.

 Restrictive health conditions of physical origin may include but are not limited to back injuries, fractures, pregnancy, immunocompromised status, surgery, etc. Conditions involving mental and emotional states are of particular concern because of their life-threatening potential.
 These conditions include, but are not limited to, suicide attempts, severe depression, chemical dependency, anorexia nervosa, bulimia nervosa, and psychotic behavior.
 If a staff or faculty member becomes aware of a life-threatening situation involving a student, the confidentiality privileges are suspended in order to obtain necessary assistance for the student.
 Life-threatening situations involving students under the age of 18 are cause for immediate notification of the students’ parents/guardians by the College.